mszjar/mszjar/README.md

 , the Europe's biggest incubator.

 ## Working on
-Frontend: NextJS 13, TailwindCSS and Typescript
+Frontend: NextJS, TailwindCSS and Typescript

 Backend: NodeJS, Ruby & Solidity